DevExpress/devextreme-demos/JSDemos/Demos/DateBox/Formatting/description.md

-To customize how a **DateBox** displays dates, use the [displayFormat](/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#displayFormat) property.
-This demo illustrates the following use cases:
+To change how a **DateBox** displays dates, use the [displayFormat](/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#displayFormat) property.
+This demo illustrates the following examples:

 - **Locale-dependent format**
 The DateBox formats its value according to the user's locale.
 This is the default behavior.
 You don't need to define the **displayFormat** property.
 Refer to the following help topic for more information: [Localize Dates, Numbers, and Currencies](/Documentation/Guide/Common/Localization/#Localize_Dates_Numbers_and_Currencies)